Styler659/schsarthi/README.md

 In the main folder you will see, app.py.
 Run it, or use this command in powershell window->  python app.py

-After that go to http://127.0.0.1:5000/ on browser
+While it running go to http://127.0.0.1:5000/ on browser

-The application will run, enter the fields and submit.
+Enter the fields and submit.
 You'll get your related schemes, click more info and you'll be directed to respective site.

 To change the database, (Not Needed) Use DatabaseManager.py